 You can literally make this recipe in your own kitchen faster than it took me to write out those instructions.
 No excuses! 😜

-Okay, so the shrimp salad in avocado recipe is officially easy AF.
+Okay, so the shrimp and avocado recipe is officially easy AF.
 But it’s also really easy to adapt to fit your macros.

 To reduce the fat content, you can do a couple of things.
 First, you could try omitting the mayonnaise.
 The shrimp salad won’t be as creamy, but remember, you do have an ultra creamy avocado sitting right underneath the shrimp anyways.
 Second, you could scoop a bigger pit into the avocado flesh.
 Scooping a portion of the avocado out will reduce the fat and carb content of the recipe.